moodleulpgc/moodle35ulpgc/lib/editor/atto/plugins/fullscreen/README.txt

 If you wish only administrators and editing teachers to have access to this plugin, you can set the configuration opttion for this editor plugin.

-All original files are copyright Daniel Thies 2014 dthies@ccal.edu and are licensed under the included GPL 3.
+All original files are copyright Daniel Thies 2014 onward dethies@gmail.com and are licensed under the included GPL 3.